-Chrome OS is an open sourced Linux-based OS designed by Google.
-The operating system comes preinstalled in some select devices.
-It is fast, stable and secure.
+Chrome OS is an open-sourced Linux-based OS designed by Google.
+The operating system comes preinstalled on some select devices.
+It is fast, stable, and secure.
 Most of us usually don’t have devices that support chrome OS but anyways we always alternatives for Windows.
-We can definitely run Chrome OS on our Windows powered PC.
+We can definitely run Chrome OS on our Windows-powered PC.
 Go through this tutorial to learn how to run Chrome OS on Windows.